 Common data for all As the AEC industry becomes increasingly complex and data-driven, managing complexity through effective collaboration within project teams is key to streamlining design and delivery.
 Common data environments harness the full collaborative potential and productivity of AEC project teams from design to construction.
-A CDE ensures that project and design data are available, accessible, and interchangeable to project stakeholders and contributors by unifying and standardizing BIM processes within a framework of rules and best practices.
-And not only can a CDE improve data and communication flows for project teams, but it can also assist owners and facility managers by providing a comprehensive record of the project at handoff and a rich dataset for the building, bridge, or road starting the next chapter in operation.
+A CDE ensures that project and design data are available, accessible and interchangeable to project stakeholders and contributors by unifying and standardising BIM processes within a framework of rules and best practices.
+And not only can a CDE improve data and communication flows for project teams, but it can also assist owners and facility managers by providing a comprehensive record of the project at handoff and a rich dataset for the building, bridge or road starting the next chapter in operation.
 Autodesk Docs provides a cloud-based common data environment that can support standard information management processes such as ISO-19650 across the complete project lifecycle.
-ISO19650 defines effective information management for working in BIM collaborative processes for multi-disciplinary project teams and owners.
+ISO-19650 is a widely recognised international standard, adopted by public and private sector owners alike, to define effective information management for collaboration in BIM by multi-disciplinary project teams and owners.
 LEARN MORE ABOUT CDE IN AUTODESK DOCS >

-A community of cloud innovators As we continue to evolve our portfolio of tools, we are inspired by the developer community that grows with us, an ecosystem of solutions and service providers who leverage Autodesk's cloud-based and desktop APIs to extend, customize, and scale new BIM capabilities.
+A community of cloud innovators As we continue to evolve our portfolio of tools, we are inspired by the developer community that grows with us, an ecosystem of solutions and service providers who leverage Autodesk's cloud-based and desktop APIs to extend, customise and scale new BIM capabilities.